 Review of The Royal Yacht Britannia

 The Royal Yacht Britannia is the former royal yacht of HM Queen Elizabeth II which now takes pride of place at the Ocean Terminal shopping centre at Leith in Edinburgh.
-Over the course of her working life Britannia was the official residence of the Royal Family and sailed over one million miles around the world.
+Over the course of her working life Britannia was the official residence of the Royal Family and she sailed over one million miles around the world.